The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Tax efficient investments provide the investor with relief from one or more taxes for the current tax year, or are exempt from income tax and / or capital gains tax.
 Some investments have both attributes.

-Investment advice is a regulated activity under the Financial Services and Markets Act 2000 (as amended by the Financial Services Act 2012).
+Investment advice is a regulated activity under the Financial Services and Markets Act 2000.
 This covers advising on buying, selling or subscribing for a particular investment.

-Outlining the broad tax implications of the different categories of investments, such as enterprise investment scheme (EIS) shares or individual savings accounts (ISAs) is not a regulated activity.
-However, if you were to advise your client to take out these investments or, for instance, partially surrender his non-qualifying life insurance policy, this would be a regulated activity.
+Outlining the broad tax implications of the different categories of investments, such as enterprise investment scheme (EIS) shares or individual savings accounts (ISA) is not a regulated activity.
+However, if you were to advise your client to take out these investments or, for instance, partially surrender their non-qualifying life insurance policy, this would be a regulated activity.

-To carry on a regulated activity, you must either be an authorised person under FSMA 2000 (as amended by FSA 2012), or your communication with the client must be approved by an authorised person.
+To carry on a regulated activity, you must either be an authorised person under FSMA 2000, or your communication with the client must be approved by an authorised person.
 The regulator is the Financial Conduct Authority.
-You can find out more information on the FCA website .
+You can find out more information on the FCA website.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.